-☐ Your WinCross key is now authorized on this computer.
-Select Close to exit the Authorize WinCross Key dialog box and begin working in WinCross.
+□ Select Close to exit the Authorize WinCross Key dialog box once authorization is complete and begin working in WinCross.

 IMPORTANT: Once installed, you cannot copy WinCross to another computer.
 Your License Key is valid only on the computer where WinCross is installed.
 If at any time you wish to run your copy of WinCross on another computer, please do not uninstall it.
 Rather, follow the license deauthorization instructions on the following page.